Things to Do After a Car Accident

 Take Pictures

-If possible, take photographs of any damage done to your vehicle and other vehicles involved in the accident (whether you're at fault or not), as well as any injuries sustained by yourself or others.
+If possible, take photographs of any damage to your vehicle and other vehicles involved in the accident (whether you're at fault or not) and any injuries sustained by yourself or others.
 You may need to show this to the police or your insurance carrier.

 Exchange Information